MGX3D/Turntable/code/TeensyTurn/readme.md

 Usage:
 --------
-To test the controller, connect to the Teensyduino with raw_hidtest.exe,
+To test the controller, connect to the Teensyduino with raw_hidtest.exe (https://www.pjrc.com/teensy/rawhid.html),

 1. Press number keys 1-5 to select the stepper control parameters: